apache/causeway-site/content/index.md

 Our original incubator website is still accessible [here](http://incubator.apache.org/isis "Apache Isis (incubator website)").

-We expect to have our migration to a top level project (along with an initial release) this side of Xmas 2012.
+We expect to have our first release as a top-level project this side of Xmas 2012.